2021 Hall of Fame class announced by HPSD foundation

 The HPSD Foundation is hosting the Hall of Fame as a fund-raising event, with proceeds going to support the students and staff of the school district.

-The October 7 gala at the Historic Eureka School Museum, which is proudly celebrating its 100-year anniversary, is the signature event, but the Class of 2021 also will be available at a planned VIP Reception before the banquet and at an October 8 Student Summit.
+The October 7 gala at the Historic Eureka School Museum will be the signature event, but the Class of 2021 also will be available at a planned VIP Reception before the banquet and at an October 8 Student Summit.

-Community members who would like to nominate alumni for future classes or businesses, patrons and alumni who would like to become official sponsors for the scholarship gala should go online to www.HPSDFoundation.org for more information.